 What you will enjoy about Valparaíso is that it’s a city that feels lived in.
 It’s not glamorous, it’s not clean – it’s a place where local Chileans (they’re called Porteños) are living and working and enjoying nights drinking wine on their terraces while the dogs bark across the city.

 That said, that means there aren’t a lot of “traditional” sights or experiences in Valparaíso.
-Wandering, strolling, and dining at your leisure are all perfectly reasonable ways to spend time in Valparaíso – and are in fact among the top things to do in Valparaíso.
+Wandering, strolling, and dining at your leisure are all perfectly reasonable ways to spend time in Valparaíso – and are, in fact, among the top things to do in Valparaíso.

 Nonetheless, if you’re still keen to know what sights there are, here’s a short list of the best things to do in Valparaiso

-Ride the Funiculars
+Ride the funiculars

 Arguably the most distinct experience you can have in Valparaíso, the funiculars that ascend and descend some of the city’s most steep hills are fun to ride even if you’re not headed anywhere in particular.
-There are 7-16 funiculars in Valparaíso in operation at any time (some are undergoing renovation), and all are open to the public.
+There’s no question that these funiculars are a must-do on any Valparaiso itinerary.

-Admire the Street Art
+Admire the street art

 Valparaíso is world-renowned for its street art – and it’s literally everywhere.
 From the main buildings and streets to every small alley, you can find colorful art that includes almost every topic and theme.

-Street art is technically illegal in Valparaíso, but as you’ll see that makes no difference.
-You can wander at will to discover art in whatever area you’re in, or visit the neighborhoods of Cerro Alegre and Bellavista, which are some of the most artfully populated places.
+Street art is technically illegal in Valparaíso, but as you’ll see, that makes no difference.
+You can wander at will to discover art in whatever area you’re in or visit the neighborhoods of Cerro Alegre and Bellavista, which are some of the most artfully populated places.

-Take a (Free) Walking Tour
+Take a (free) Walking Tour

-If you want a bit more guidance on street art, one of the best ways to see the best art is by doing a walking tour.
-Most walking tours are free or for-donation.
 They’re usually led by a guide in a striped white-and-red shirt, giving you the sense you’re following Waldo to his favorite spots in the city – which is why they call their guides “Wallys!”

 Visit La Sebastiana